DejaTrudeaux/MVP/PRESS-RELEASE.md

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.

   Do you like pictures and gifs of adorable fuzzy animals?
 Do you like giving things names?
 Well this is the app for you.
-Choose dog or cat on the homepage, where you will be able to view thousands of photos and name an animal or move to the next page.
-Your pet's name and your name (optional) will be displayed on the home page next to the image of your pet!
+Choose dog or cat on the homepage, where you will be able to view thousands of photos and name an animal.
+Your pet's name and your name will be displayed on the home page next to the image of your pet!

 ## Problem ##
   > Describe the problem your product solves.